Find a Doctor

 The residency program is fully accredited by the American Medical Association/ACGME, the American Board of Physical Medicine and Rehabilitation and the American Osteopathic Association.

 The residency program consists of a core series of rotations.
 The didactic components of the residency program include a three-year curriculum of short formal courses held once a week during dedicated education time.
-In addition, a monthly Journal Club is held to review current literature.
-There are also Journal Clubs to review classic PM&R literature, Rehabilitation Resident and Attending Grand Rounds, and many other specialty conferences that keep residents abreast of the latest clinical and research advances and prepare the resident to present and share his/her research and clinical experience on a national level.
+There are also Journal Clubs.

 The Tufts University Health Sciences Library, adjacent to Tufts Medical Center, is part of the Arthur A. Sackler Center for Health Communication.
-It is a state-of-the-art electronic facility containing over 100,000 volumes, subscriptions to 1,300 Journals, on-line catalogs and access to computerized medical literature search services.
-Each of the rotation sites has a library and computerized literature search services as well.
+It is a state-of-the-art electronic facility containing more than 100,000 volumes, subscriptions to 1,300 Journals, on-line catalogs and access to computerized medical literature search services.
+Each of the rotation sites has a library and computerized literature search services, as well.

 Individuals can be considered for acceptance to the residency program during their fourth year of medical school contingent upon successful completion of medical school and a minimum of one year of internship (PGY-1) training in an ACGME accredited program.